eduinlight/angularjs-/README.md

 ## THANKS

 Thank's to the angularjs team, codeigniter team, gulp team, for google to provide the easiest library to user JWT with php from the FIREBASE API for PHP.
+And of course thanks to the babel team that allow me to user a modern javascript.

 ## License